Nervosys/Botnix/pkgs/README.md

 If you are investigating a "true positive":

 - Find the earliest patched version or a code patch in the CVE details;
-- Is the issue already patched (version up-to-date or patch applied manually) in Nixpkgs's `master` branch?
+- Is the issue already patched (version up-to-date or patch applied manually) in Botpkgs's `master` branch?
   - **No**:
     - [Submit a security fix][security-fixes];
     - Once the fix is merged into `master`, [submit the change to the vulnerable release branch(es)](../CONTRIBUTING.md#how-to-backport-pull-requests);